skomputer/oligrapher2-annotations/README.md

 # Oligrapher Annotations
 [Oligrapher](https://github.com/skomputer/oligrapher2) is a JavaScript app for visualizing network graphs.
 Oligrapher accepts graph data in a specific format and allows a user to design a nice-looking SVG rendering of the graph.

-The Oligrapher Annotations app is a UI for editing, annotating, and displaying Oligrapher graphs.
-It is build with [React](http://reactjs.com) and [Redux](http://rackt.org/redux) and is easy to embed in a web page or web application.
+The Oligrapher Annotations app extends Oligrapher with a UI for editing, annotating, and displaying Oligrapher graphs.
+It is built with [React](http://reactjs.com) and [Redux](http://rackt.org/redux) and is easy to embed in a web page or web application.

 The first version of Oligrapher was developed as part of [LittleSis](http://littlesis.org) before it was separated into a standalone library.
 LittleSis has a large collection of [maps created with Oligrapher](http://littlesis.org/oligrapher).